great-expectations/great_expectations/docs/tutorials/getting_started/customize_your_deployment.md

 * [How to run a Checkpoint in Airflow](/docs/deployment_patterns/how_to_run_a_checkpoint_in_airflow)

 ## Not interested in managing your own configuration or infrastructure?
 Learn more about Great Expectations Cloud — our fully managed SaaS offering.
-Sign up for our weekly cloud workshop [here](https://greatexpectations.io/cloud).
+Sign up for [our weekly cloud workshop](https://greatexpectations.io/cloud)!
 You’ll get to see our newest features and apply for our private Alpha program!